With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBirmingham Vamc Bessemer Clinic is a mental health treatment clinic in Bessemer, Alabama, located at 975 9th Avenue Sw, Suite 400, in the 35022 zip code.
 Birmingham Vamc Bessemer Clinic provides outpatient treatment and telemedicine/telehealth.
-Birmingham Vamc Bessemer Clinic provides trauma therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
+Birmingham Vamc Bessemer Clinic provides trauma therapy, cognitive behavioral therapy and behavior modification to adults, seniors 65 or older and young adults.
 Birmingham Vamc Bessemer Clinic also supports veterans.
-Additional services provided by Birmingham Vamc Bessemer Clinic consist of diet and exercise counseling, family psychoeducation and intensive case management.
+Additional services provided by Birmingham Vamc Bessemer Clinic consist of housing services, intensive case management and legal advocacy.

-Learn MoreCpm Outpatient Clinic Sparks Center is a mental health center in Birmingham, Alabama, located at 1720 7th Avenue South, 9th Floor, 35233 zip code.
+Learn MoreCpm Outpatient Clinic Sparks Center is a mental health treatment center in Birmingham, AL, located at 1720 7th Avenue South, 9th Floor, 35233 zip code area.
 Cpm Outpatient Clinic Sparks Center provides outpatient treatment.
-Cpm Outpatient Clinic Sparks Center offers trauma therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-More services available at Cpm Outpatient Clinic Sparks Center include education services and family psychoeducation.
+Cpm Outpatient Clinic Sparks Center offers group therapy, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Additional services at Cpm Outpatient Clinic Sparks Center consist of education services and family psychoeducation.

 Learn MoreRehabilitation Day Program Jasper House is a mental health clinic in Birmingham, AL, located at 2112 Avenue H, Suite B, 35218 zip code area.
 Rehabilitation Day Program Jasper House provides residential treatment.
-Rehabilitation Day Program Jasper House offers cognitive behavioral therapy, group therapy and activity therapy to seniors 65 or older, adults and young adults.
+Rehabilitation Day Program Jasper House offers activity therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
 Rehabilitation Day Program Jasper House also supports people with serious mental illness and people with HIV or AIDS.
-Additional services offered at Rehabilitation Day Program Jasper House include family psychoeducation, psychosocial rehabilitation services and case management.
+Additional services offered at Rehabilitation Day Program Jasper House include psychosocial rehabilitation services, family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.